syself/cluster-api-provider-hetzner/docs/caph/02-topics/04-upgrading-caph.md

 ---
 title: Upgrading the Kubernetes Cluster API Provider Hetzner
-metatitle: Upgrade Process for Kubernetes in Hetzner with CAPH
+metatitle: Upgrade Process for Kubernetes Clusters with CAPH
 sidebar: Upgrading the Kubernetes Cluster API Provider Hetzner
-description: Upgrade CAPH smoothly with clusterctl.
-Check, apply upgrade, monitor pods post-upgrade for seamless operati
+description: How to upgrade Cluster API and Cluster API Provider Hetzner.
 ---

 This guide explains how to upgrade Cluster API and Cluster API Provider Hetzner (aka CAPH).
 Additionally, it also references [upgrading your kubernetes version](#external-cluster-api-reference) as part of this guide.